DavidAmison/natural_time/README.md

 There are many great tools for interpreting dates and times when the format is known, however the aim of this project is to be able to interpret dates and times from much more fuzzy situations (e.g. Tomorrow afternoon at 3) as well as be able to extract the date or time from a sentence (e.g. I have an appointment at 6pm)

+This package can be installed using: pip install natural_time

 How to use:
   1) Import the package using: import natural_time
   2) Run the function: natural_time.natural_time("Your_String_Here")